Tyrrrz/action-http-request/readme.md

 - `url`: URL to send the request to.
 - `method`: HTTP method to use.
 Defaults to `GET`.
-- `headers`: Headers to send with the request.
-Each header should be on a separate line in the format of `Name: Value`.
+- `headers`: Headers to send with the request (one per line).
 Defaults to empty.
 - `body`: Body to send with the request.
 Defaults to empty.
-- `retry-count`: Number of times to retry the request if it fails.
+- `retry-count`: Number of times to retry on unsuccessful requests.
 Defaults to `0`.
-- `retry-delay`: Delay in milliseconds between retries.
+- `retry-delay`: Delay between retries in milliseconds.
 Defaults to `1000`.
-- `fail-on-error`: Whether to fail the step if the request returns an unsuccessful status code.
+- `fail-on-error`: Whether to fail the step if the request was unsuccessful.
 Defaults to `true`.

 ### Outputs

 - `status`: Status code of the response.
+- `success`: Whether the response status code indicates success.
-- `headers`: Headers returned by the response, formatted as a JSON object.
+- `headers`: Headers returned by the response (formatted as a JSON object).
 - `body`: Body of the response.